 We are doing this together as a community, to inspire anyone who has challenges in life to realize that “you are not alone”, and that you shouldn’t fear adversity, because it will make you stronger, and lead you to become the person that you are meant to be.

-So we want to thank YOU for reading this, because you make all of it matter.
+And we want to thank YOU for reading this, because you make all of it matter.
 Without YOU there would be no reason for us to do this.

-I hope you’ll join me, and my bandmate, Chris “Ninjaboy” Liang feel blessed to be able to inspire the world with our music.
-We hope that you will join us on our journey to reach higher levels of inspiring people through our music. if you’d like to hear the soundtrack to our journey from dark to light, click here to check out our debut album, X: The Human Condition.
+I, and my bandmate, Chris “Ninjaboy” Liang feel blessed to be able to inspire the world with our music.
+We hope that you will join us on our journey to reach higher levels of inspiring people through our music.
+If you’d like to hear the soundtrack to our journey from dark to light…

 Thank you for listening and for making it all matter.